The 10 Best TV Shows About Gangs and Gangsters, Ranked

 28 episodes (5 seasons)

-This RTÉ series about the criminal underworld of Dublin, Ireland probably flew under your radar.
-Across five seasons, we watch a string of different interconnected characters as they fight, bargain, and kill for power.
+This RTÉ series about Dublin, Ireland's criminal underworld probably flew under your radar.
+Across five seasons, we watch a string of interconnected characters as they fight, bargain, and kill for power.

-Although Love/Hate was the subject of controversy due to its graphic nature and its casting of a real undercover Garda member, it was still met with critical acclaim and various awards.
+Although Love/Hate was the subject of controversy due to its graphic nature and the casting of a real undercover Garda Síochána member, it was still met with critical acclaim and various awards.

 Created by Stuart Carolan, this realistic TV drama stars Aidan Gillen, Robert Sheehan, Tom Vaughan-Lawlor, and Killian Scott—names that aren't unknowns in the British TV industry.